jocampo3/jocampo3/README.md

-# Jose Ocampo | Computer Science Graduate 🎓 <br/>
+# Jose Ocampo - Software Developer 🎓 <br/>

-💻 Software Developer | System Architect | Freelance Consultant
+💻 System Architect | Freelance Consultant | Computer Science Graduate

 ## About Me:</br>
 I design and build multipurpose software solutions for a variety of clients — from small startups to established businesses.
 My work ranges from creating scalable backend systems to architecting full-stack applications that solve real-world problems.